U.S. says drug abuse needs treatment, not just jail

 Speaking to reporters during a visit to London, Kerlikowske, a former police chief, said major advances in medical science had shown that drug abuse disorders are chronic diseases of the brain that can be effectively prevented and treated.

-He said the international community should recognise this and work together on programmes to prevent and treat abusers, help addicts recover, and explore reforms to criminal justice systems to stop the revolving door of drug use, criminal behaviour, jail, release, and re-arrest.
+He said the international community should recognize this and work together on program to prevent and treat abusers, help addicts recover, and explore reforms to criminal justice systems to stop the revolving door of drug use, criminal behavior, jail, release, and re-arrest.

 "It's very clear we can't arrest our way out of this problem," he said.
 "The availability of quality treatment and the engagement of the public health sector and primary care physicians in drug issues is very critical."